 It was much better than our solution, and 1Password had a much bigger budget for development and marketing.

-We decided just to switch to 1Password for teams and forget about our own product and considered our time and money investments as a good experience.
-BTW, we are still using 1Password I really like this product and it covers all our needs and is very comfortable.
+We decided just to switch to 1Password for teams and forget about our own product and consider our time and money investments as a good experience.
+BTW, we are still using 1Password I really like this product, and it covers all our needs and is very comfortable.

-A year later, one of our skilled datarockers, Dima Chyrta, had two weeks between two projects and we decided to use this delay carefully to build something small and useful.
+A year later, one of our skilled datarockers, Dima Chyrta, had two weeks between two projects, and we decided to use this delay carefully to build something small and useful.
 We are big fans of a popular card game Munchkin.
 We know that this game has millions of fans all around the world.
 The game is really cool, but it’s hard to track player levels and strengths.
 We previously tracked that info on paper as the rest of Munchkin players.
-So we decided to create a simple app to resolve this issue – Munchkin Level Counter for Android.
+So we decided to create a simple app to resolve this issue – Munchkin Level Counter.

 This time, we knew much more than we did previously:

 After two weeks, we had the first version and published it to Google Play for free.
 I wrote a couple of posts on our social networks, and that is how we got our first users.
 They provided quick feedback, and we made a couple of tweaks.
 After that, the app’s user base began growing: